Applying for admission

 St. Paul, MN 55105

 Fulfillment of the admission requirements does not guarantee admission to the program.
-Each application that has been completed with the items listed above and received by the St. Catherine University will be considered by the Admission Committee.
+Each application that has been completed with the items listed above and received by the St. Catherine University by the priority application deadline will be considered by the Admission Committee.
 No credentials will be returned to the applicant.

 Graduate Admissions Counselor